 Adverse event (AE) or special situation reports (eg, reports of pregnancy with either maternal or paternal exposure, medication errors, abuse, misuse, overdose, lack of effect, adverse reactions in infants following exposure from breastfeeding, or adverse reactions associated with product complaints), collectively referred to as safety events, will not be solicited in this observational study.
-Any AE or special situation that arises should be reported as instructed in the Truvada PrEP demonstration project or Truvada for PrEP clinical study in which the subject is participating.
+Any AE or special situation that arises should be reported as instructed in the Truvada for PrEP observational or clinical study in which the subject is participating.